chintanboghara/Custom-Llama-Assistant-Ollama/README.md

 # Custom LLaMA Assistant (Ollama)

 This repository contains a `Modelfile` for configuring a custom LLaMA-based assistant using Ollama.
-The updated assistant is enhanced with advanced reasoning capabilities and improved responsiveness.
-It greets users with a custom message and provides insightful, friendly, and helpful responses.
+The assistant is built on the `llama3.2-advanced` model and is enhanced with advanced reasoning capabilities, including chain-of-thought reasoning for improved step-by-step logic.
+It greets users with a custom message and is designed to provide insightful, precise, and helpful responses across a wide range of topics.

 ## Features

-- **Model:** `llama3.2-advanced`
+- **Base Model:** `llama3.2-advanced`
-- **Temperature:** `0.8` (balanced creativity and coherence)
+- **Temperature:** `0.8` (for balanced creativity and coherence)
 - **Top-K Sampling:** `50`
 - **Top-P Sampling:** `0.95`
 - **Maximum Tokens:** `1024`
-- **Chain-of-Thought Reasoning:** Enabled
+- **Chain-of-Thought Reasoning:** Enabled (allows the assistant to handle complex queries with detailed, logical explanations)
-- **System Prompt:** Updated to reflect enhanced behavior with a custom greeting.
+- **Custom System Prompt:** Sets the assistant's behavior to be friendly, insightful, and precise, with a personalized greeting from Chintan Boghara.
-- **Custom Greeting:**
-  > "Hello, from Chintan Boghara!
-I am now enhanced with advanced reasoning capabilities and improved responsiveness.
-I’m designed to provide insightful, precise, and helpful responses.
-How can I assist you today?"

 ## Modelfile Example